 · Regulatory scrutiny such as FTC investigations and audits

-Non-compliance fines start at $5,000 but can soar to as high as $500,000 per PCI data security incident (like a massive data breach).
-The range of fines will vary on the state of PCI controls and, if a breach occurred, if the breach was due to PCI control operation failure.
+Non-compliance fines start at $5,000 but can soar to as high as $500,000 per PCI data security incident (like massive data breaches).
+The range of fines will vary depending on the state of PCI controls and, if a breach occurred, if the breach was due to PCI control operation failure.

 On top of those costs, merchants may have to pay extra penalties to their bank.
 Banks and payment processors can end their relationships with the merchant entirely or increase per-transaction processing fees and require the merchant to pay for the replacement of the payment cards exposed in the data breach.

-The bank or processor may obligate the merchant to move up a level in compliance if they have a data breach, making adherence to the requirements even more difficult.
+The bank or processor may obligate the merchant to move up a level in compliance if they have a breach, which means that adherence to the requirements can be even more difficult.

-Because of these mounting costs, the expenses caused by a single data breach event can end up far surpassing the initial $500,000 fine and financially devastate organizations of all sizes.
+Because of these mounting costs, the expenses caused by a single data exposure event can end up far surpassing the initial $500,000 fine and financially devastate organizations of all sizes.